Commercial Competition – Styles

 Residual Sugar: dry: 0%-2% semi-sweet: 2.1%-5% sweet: 5.1%+

-- Entrants should use the Style Categories listed below.
+- Entrants must use the Style Categories listed below.

-- Additional categories maybe added if sufficient numbers of meads in a particular style cause the organizers to deem it necessary.
+- Additional categories will be added if there are sufficient entries of a style to warrant doing so.

 - Some categories require additional information particularly in categories other than traditional mead.
 For example, declaring specific fruit for melomels, spices for metheglin, grape varietal for pyment, or special characteristics.